trunghieuvn/srt_parser/README.md

 # .srt parser

 ## description
-A simple .srt file parser that allows you to read a String and convert it to a list of subtitle object.
+A .srt file parser that allows you to read a String containing HTML, coordination and timestamps information and convert it to a list of subtitle objects.
-Each Subtitle object contains a begin and an end time stamp and a list of subtitle strings.
+Each Subtitle object contains a list of subtitle subsets with their corresponding metadata.

 ### Example